Château d'Amboise: Tickets

 Château d'Amboise FAQs

 • We always suggest booking tickets in advance, yes.
-The castle is one of the area’s most popular tourist attractions, so can get very busy during the summer months, so booking in advance can save you a lot of time.
+The castle is one of the Loire Valleys most popular attractions, so it can get very busy during the summer months, so booking in advance can save you a lot of time.

 • Yes, Château d'Amboise is wheelchair accessible.